Kenesaw Mountain Landis: Banning the Black Sox

 On January 30, 1921, Landis, speaking at an Illinois church, warned:

 Now that I am in baseball, just watch the game I play.
 If I catch any crook in baseball, the rest of his life is going to be a pretty hot one.
 I'll go to any means and to anything possible to see that he gets a real penalty for his offense.

 The criminal case against the Black Sox defendants suffered unexpected setbacks, with evidence vanishing, including some of the incriminating statements made to the grand jury.
 The prosecution was forced to dismiss the original indictments, and bring new charges against seven of the ballplayers (McMullin was not charged again).
 Frustrated by the delays, Landis placed all eight on an "ineligible list", banning them from major and minor league baseball.
 Comiskey supported Landis by giving the seven who remained under contract to the White Sox their unconditional release.
 Public sentiment was heavily against the ballplayers, and when Jackson, Williams, Felsch, and Weaver played in a semi-pro game, The Sporting News mocked the 3,000 attendees, "Just Like Nuts Go to See a Murderer".

 The criminal trial of the Black Sox indictees began in early July 1921.
-Despite what Robert C. Cottrell, in his book on the scandal, terms "the mysterious loss of evidence", the prosecution was determined to pursue the case, demanding five-year prison terms for the ballplayers for defrauding the public by throwing the World Series.
+Despite what Robert C. Cottrell, in his book on the scandal, terms "the mysterious loss of evidence", the prosecution was determined to pursue the case, demanding five-year prison terms for the ballplayers for defrauding the public by throwing the series.
 On August 2, 1921, the jury returned not guilty verdicts against all defendants, leading to happy pandemonium in the courtroom, joined by the courtroom bailiffs, with even the trial judge, Hugo Friend, looking visibly pleased.
-The players and jury then retired to an Italian restaurant and partied well into the night.
+The players and jury retired to an Italian restaurant and partied well into the night.

 The jubilation proved short-lived.
 On August 3, Landis issued a statement: